Solving Optimal Execution Problems via In-Context Operator Networks: Optimal order execution problem

-As described in~\cite[Section 5]{JaberNeuman:22}, the optimal liquidation strategy can be computed numerically very efficiently by a discretization scheme applied to the integral equation in~\eqref{eq:ustar1}, where the representation in~\eqref{eq:ustar2} boils down to a matrix inversion and matrix vector multiplication.
-We utilize the method presented therein to compute the ground truth optimal benchmark strategies $u^\star$ for \emph{known} price impact operators $\boldsymbol{I}_{\theta}(\cdot)$ in our numerical illustrations in Section~\ref{sec:numerical}.
-Generally speaking, our goal in the remainder of this paper is to develop a methodology which numerically evaluates the solution operator $\boldsymbol{S}$ in~\eqref{eq:solutionoperator} when the price impact operator $\boldsymbol{I}_{\theta}(\cdot)$ in~\eqref{eq:operatorI} is \emph{unknown}; see Section~\ref{sec:ICON-OCnet} below.
+Observe that the objective function in~\eqref{eq:objective} or, equivalently, in~\eqref{eq:objective2} is fairly generic and does not hinge on a specific price impact model.
+Indeed, the operator $\boldsymbol{I}_{\theta}(\cdot)$ therein can be any price impact operator.
+Generally speaking, our goal in the remainder of this paper is to develop a methodology that numerically computes the optimal strategy in~\eqref{def:optproblem} when the price impact operator $\boldsymbol{I}_{\theta}(\cdot)$ in~\eqref{eq:objective2} is an \emph{unknown} ``black-box'' operator that is inferred only from a few trading examples.